 Do you think eating “junk” food is a terrible thing, or do you partake?
 Where would you think the line is between the stress of saying “no” to yourself being worse than just eating the food?

 - I’m a human – I do have “junk” food on occasion!!!
 Chips and guac, ice cream, a hamburger with fries…I have them!
 I believe that life is truly about enjoyment, moderation, and balance.
-I don’t go “all out” all day when I do have junk food.
-Rather, I’ll have a little bit for a meal or treat, but aim to keep the rest of the day pretty “healthy”, for lack of better words.
+I don’t go “all out” all day when I do have “junk” food.
+Rather, I’ll have a little bit for a meal or treat, but go on the rest of the day as usual.
 For example, I may have a hamburger, but trade out the fries for a salad or steamed veggie; or if I know that I want dessert, then I’ll aim to have a more well-balanced dinner.
 When I have too much junk food, I feel my mood tank, which is a pretty big motivator for me to eat the healthful foods that I normally do.
+I’ve intuitively found a balance that works for me.
 I don’t think we should ever have to say “no” to a food to the point where it causes us stress, because that isn’t healthy mentally, and can just send you on a downward spiral of restriction, bingeing, and regret – it’s a dangerous cycle.
-Allow yourself to have the food, in moderation.
+Allow yourself to have the food.
 How I do this is by splitting it with a friend or with the table.
 Buy pre-portioned packages of “junk” food, if that helps you stop at just one serving.
 One that comes to mind is the little single serving cups of Ben and Jerry’s, versus the regular pint size.
 Additionally, there are growing numbers of new products on the market that are targeted at making “junk food” healthier.
 While a cookie is still a cookie at the end of the day, I do think the ingredients that go into the product can have a huge impact on how that food makes you feel.

 How do you choose which meals to have?